chris-visser/ai-tools/README.md

 ## Code assistents

 - [ChatGPT](https://chat.openai.com/chat) helps in a number of ways
+  - First drop a function or some code
     - Ask it to describe a function or lines of code
     - Ask it to refactor a function to make it more readable
     - Ask it to add useful code comments
+    - Ask it to write variants of that function (`hexToRgb` will result in `hslToRgb`)
+    - Ask it to write unit tests for the function using Jest, typescript etc
+  - Drop a typescript type
-  - Ask it to generate a migration based on a Typescript type
+    - Ask it to write a DB migration with your framework of choice based on the type
+    - Ask it to generate API endpoints in H3, Express or Apollo Server Resolvers
+    - Ask it to write a function outputing that type
   - Ask it to give an example of ... code

 ## Image tooling